vientang/westeros-recipes/WALKTHRU.md

 My process with styling was to layout a few basic styles then test any new styles with Chrome's DevTools, using on the toggle device toolbar to apply styles on different devices.
 I also used the iOS Simulator from xCode just to be sure that the styles held true on mobile.

-Finally, I bundled my CSS and SCSS files with Webpack.
-This modularizes the files using css-loader, style-loader, and sass-loader in Webpack.
-By doing so, there's one network request and page load is optimized because there's no to wait for the network request to load in the header.
-In reality, with one css file, it’s not a huge deal but I like to optimize where ever possible.
+Finally, I build a Sass compiler and watcher as part of the task automation process.
+CSS and SCSS files are bundled in the build script with Webpack, improving latency because there's one network request.
+In reality, with one css file, it’s not a huge deal but this optimization didn't require much work so it was worth it.

 #### Login